jacobacollins/SmartRail/README.md

  and lack of time to change our current design this is not possible.
 Also more testing on the DFS might be required as of the moment, but a large model would reveal that.

+ # Program Relationships

+ The class diagram of the program can be found in the .png file within the directory.
+A good portion of this project was dependent on track object and most calls were made back to this.
+For the sake of better encapsulation on future versions less involvement would be ideal from the super class.